tharaka-kiriella/TharakaKiriella_T1A2/README.md

 - HTML
 - CSS
 - Github
-- Vercel for deployment of the portfolio.
+- Vercel for deployment of the portfolio.# TharakaKiriella_T1A2